linsnotes/linsnotes.github.io/_posts/2025/2025-08-24-deploying-n8n-ai-starter-kit-on-raspberry-pi.md

 ## Step 7: Download LLM Models

-Perfect — since you want to **refine Step 7** for **Raspberry Pi 8GB or 16GB RAM**, I’ll lock it down to only **small, efficient models** that are realistic to run on the Pi.
-Here’s the polished section:

----

-## Step 7: Download LLM Models

 Your Ollama container is running, but it has **no models yet**.
 Since we’re on Raspberry Pi (8GB or 16GB RAM), stick to **lightweight models** that balance speed and quality.
 Avoid large models — they’ll swap and crawl.

 ### 7.1 Enter the Ollama container